 - Blood Orange makes NPR Music's 50 Favorite Albums Of 2013

 - Blood Orange is interviewed for NYT following his release of “Cupid Deluxe”

-- Blood Orange's "Cupid Deluxe" sets Hynes as a "force to be reckoned with" says Rolling Stone
+- Blood Orange's "Cupid Deluxe" is a "force to be reckoned with" says Rolling Stone

 - Blood Orange's "You're Not Good Enough" streams on Giant Step

 - Blood Orange's "Chakamay" is on Stereogum's 5 Best Songs of the Week

 - Blood Orange's LP "Cupid Deluxe" streams on Stereogum

 - Blood Orange's "Costal Grooves" Reviewed by NME

 - Blood Orange on the Cover of Guide